Eastern Trade Council

 In September SBA announced a total of $19 million in grant awards to fund 46 state international trade agencies in the program’s ninth grant cycle.

 The Eastern Trade Council is an affiliate organization of the Council of State Governments’ Eastern Regional Conference.
 ETC regional trade development projects are guided by a 10-member board of directors including the state trade directors or their designees from: Connecticut, Delaware, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, and Vermont.
+To see the current list of ETC Board member please click here.

 Trade missions offer comprehensive support for companies from all sectors in ETC member states that are looking to increase sales internationally.
 As a mission member, delegates join a high profile group with the flexibility to pursue individual business objectives, as well as participate in group events, at significant cost savings.